Walz attends Michigan-Minnesota college football game before final prep for Tuesday's debate

 Following the vice presidential debate, Walz and Harris will campaign together on a bus tour through central Pennsylvania.

-AP writers Will Weissert in Washington and Meg Kinnard in South Carolina contributed to this report.
+AP writers Will Weissert in San Francsico and Meg Kinnard in South Carolina contributed to this report.

 Credit: AP